daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 ## Vertex AI Pipeline

-Here is a detailed explanation of your fraud detection model pipeline using Vertex AI and GCP, based on the first 10 screenshots you've shared:
+Here is a detailed explanation of my fraud detection model pipeline using Vertex AI and GCP, based on the first 10 screenshots I've shared:

 ---